My 28 Favorite Things to do in Bali (Updated in 2019)

 Kuta has a bad reputation for mass tourism and tourist touts galore.
 It's well-deserved but it also provides the breeding ground for hole-in-the-wall places that are cheap and great at the same time - you just need to find them!

-This place may look touristy but it churns out great coffee and likely the best avocado toast on the island.
+This place may look touristy but it churns out great coffee and good avocado toast.
 The new WiFi is fast too but keep in mind that it is outdoors only.

-You can also get bottled IPA beers but the $8 prices are a bit of a discouragement.
+You can also get bottled IPA beers but the $8 prices are a bit of discouragement.

 Capil is the definition of enjoying a low-key sunset beer at the beach.
 Fantastic sunset views, chill bean bags, cold beer and live music (at a modest loudness) - how much better can life get?